brockwc/intro-html-css-remote/README.md

 <p>This text will be formatted as a paragraph and rendered to the page</p>
 ```

 Notice the opening and closing tag that **wraps** the content to be displayed.
 Most elements will have both an opening and closing tag but some will "self close".
-Take a look:
+Take a lookat an example using the `img` element:

 ```html
 <img src="picture.jpg" />
 ```

-An `img` tag doesn't need to wrap around any content because the content is provided by the `src` attribute.
-Wait, "attribute"?
+An `img` tag doesn't need to wrap around any content because the content is provided by its `src` attribute.
+A few other elements use this style but mostly we'll work with opening and closing tags in HTML.
+Wait, I used a new term just now: "attribute".
 What's that?

 ### HTML Attriibutes
 Attributes allow us to provide additional contextual information to our HTML elements.
 In the example above we see an attribute that provides content to be rendered to the page but sometimes attributes are used just to store stuff.
 It may be a class, it may be a piece of data, or, in the case of an anchor tag a link to an outside source.